anuragjain67/ai_assistant/README.md

 # AI Assistant
 It's an attempt to learn how to take advantage of LLM and create a better product.
+First I am converting docs to vector database, Now whenever user is quering, first passing this query to vector db which is returning context using  using similarity search.
+Pass question and context to LLM with prompt which will return answer only from the context provided.
+Also have support for chat history so particular session becomes relevant for the user.

 ## Demo
 1. **Select the Data Source**